josemf/express-gateway-plugin-errors/README.md

 #### debugFields:

-Some response fields can be showned depending on env `LOG_LEVEL=debug`:
+Some response fields can be showned or filtered out depending on env `LOG_LEVEL=debug`:

 ```yaml
 debugFields: